FiveTotallySpies/Spydle/DESIGN.md

 ### Tool: Docker
 When building applications that may involve several different semi-independent components (such as one where we have multiple GameServers for each active game), <b>docker containers</b> is the first place we might look to abstract out certain functionalities.
 - <b>Containers</b> allow us to run an app in an isolated, typically linux, environment.
 This is similar to a Virtual Machine that is completely (mostly) detached from the Host OS layer, but more geared towards extremely minimal Linux environments that have just the barebones essentials for running our application.
 This way we can keep it fast, and create many containers on a single Host OS.
+	- The benefits of running an application within a container are twofold:
+		- We can precisely define what libraries and other files are necessary to download before running it.
+		- The application's OS is separated from our host and has no chance of impacting what occurs below it.
 - <b>Docker Images</b> are like templates for creating containers: They specify what container OS we might run (such as ubuntu linux!), and what libraries we may need to download into our container if we want to use it to run our application.
 	- Docker images (templates) can be created with <b>Dockerfiles</b> that are a precise set of instructions for creating a docker image from our codebase.
 ### Tool: Kubernetes